 - Reciprocation: all members will be treated with the utmost respect and differences in opinion will be solved in a professional manner.

 - Confidentiality: any personal information, protocols and findings will remain confidential.

-We host a series of advice surgeries in Cardiff and Bangor for researchers to present ideas or draft proposals and receive a service user/carer perspective on their research plans.
+We host a series of advice surgeries in Cardiff and Bangor for researchers to present ideas or draft proposals and receive a lived experience perspective on their research plans.

 Please note: research clinics are currently being hosted online using Zoom.